simonhansedasi/GrapeExpectations/README.md

 # GrapeExpectations

-A machine learning appraoch to inferring grape chemistry using topographic and weather data.
+A machine learning project using vineyard vegetation and Earth features.

 ---

 ## Project Goal

-- Use machine learning to predict various seasonal vegetation indices for vineyard plots
+- Build dataset of vineyard plot features to include: elevation, slope, aspect, soil content, weather, and stress indicators.
+- Apply machine learning to extract insights into connections between Earth features as independant variables and Normalized Difference Vegetation Index (NDVI) as a dependant variable.
 - Translate late season vegetation indices to grape chemistry via transfer functions
 - Derive viticultural insights for growers and wine makers